Gluten-Free Muse: Celiac Disease Feeds My Art, Advocacy, Cooking

 As my blog began to take shape, I wanted to reach even more people with my other artistic passions.
 I love to produce videos, so I decided to make learning interesting and more accessible for kids and teens by creating Draw My Life on YouTube.

-I handled the drawings, narration and production of the video, which tells my journey with celiac disease in a fun, light-hearted fashion, and has been shared by celiac communities around the world.
-It has been heartening to meet fans of my video at gluten-free events.
+I handled the drawings, narration and production of the video.
+It tells my journey with celiac disease in a fun, light-hearted fashion, and has been shared by celiac communities around the world.
+For years, it was heartening to meet fans of my video at gluten-free events.

 I’m hoping to make a difference for a lifetime.

 Sema Dibooglu is a gluten-free food blogger from St. Louis, Missouri.
-See her blog at Eatwithoutgluten.com.
+See her blog Eat Without Gluten.

 Related Reading: